Build your first AI agent

 The example includes a form linked to the start event, allowing you to submit requests ranging from simple questions to more complex tasks, such as document uploads.

-The example process is preconfigured to use AWS Bedrock as the model.
-For authentication, it is preconfigured to use the following connector secrets:
+The example blueprint downloaded in step one is preconfigured to use AWS Bedrock.
+For authentication, it uses the following connector secrets:

 AWS_BEDROCK_ACCESS_KEY: The AWS Access Key ID for your AWS account able to call the Bedrock Converse API.AWS_BEDROCK_SECRET_KEY: The AWS Secret Access Key for your AWS account.

-You will configure these secrets differently in a Camunda 8 SaaS or a Self-Managed local environment.
+You will configure these secrets differently depending on your working environment.

-- For Camunda 8 Run, export the secrets as environment variables before starting the distribution.
-If you use Camunda 8 Run with Docker, add the secrets in the
+Export the secrets as environment variables before starting the distribution.
+If you use Camunda 8 Run with Docker, add the secrets in the connector-secrets.txt file.

 In the blueprint BPMN diagram, the AI Agent connector template is applied to the AI Agent service task.